Maria Deraismes: Feminist activism

-In 1866 a feminist group called the Société pour la Revendication du Droit des Femmes began to meet at the house of André Léo.
-Members included Paule Minck, Louise Michel, Eliska Vincent, Élie Reclus and his wife Noémie, Mme Jules Simon and Caroline de Barrau.
-Maria Deraismes was persuaded to participate.
+In 1866, Deraismes was persuaded to join a feminist group called the Société pour la Revendication du Droit des Femmes (Society for the Claim of Women's Rights), which met at the home of André Léo.
+Members included Paule Minck, Louise Michel, Eliska Vincent, Élie Reclus and his wife Noémie, Mme Jules Simon, and Caroline de Barrau.
+Because of the broad range of opinions, the group decided to focus on improving girls' education.